openedx/open-edx-proposals/oeps/oep-38-Data-Modeling.rst

 -  Each piece of information should have its own column.
 Avoid storing data in blob fields or as JSON in the database.

+- Another example is a concatenated string with a seperator.
+It is best to treat these data items in 2 distinct fields.

 -  Don’t store encoded (pickle, json, other) objects in the database!
-If you need to run the python environment to decode the data, the data is worthless.
+If you need to run the python environment to decode the data, analyists who use SQL will have a difficult time querying nd decoding this data.

 Store everything